ianarawjo/ChainForge/README.md

 ## Inspiration and Links

 ChainForge is meant to be general-purpose, and is not developed for a specific API or LLM back-end.
 Our ultimate goal is integration into other tools for the systematic evaluation and auditing of LLMs.
 We hope to help others who are developing prompt-analysis flows in LLMs, or otherwise auditing LLM outputs.
 This project was inspired by own our use case, but also shares some comraderie with two related (closed-source) research projects, both led by [Sherry Wu](https://www.cs.cmu.edu/~sherryw/):
 - "PromptChainer: Chaining Large Language Model Prompts through Visual Programming" (Wu et al., CHI ’22 LBW) [Video](https://www.youtube.com/watch?v=p6MA8q19uo0)
 - "AI Chains: Transparent and Controllable Human-AI Interaction by Chaining Large Language Model Prompts" (Wu et al., CHI ’22)

-Unlike these projects, we are focusing on supporting evaluation across responses, prompt variations, and models.
+Unlike these projects, we are focusing on supporting evaluation across prompts, prompt parameters, and models.

 ## How to collaborate?

 We are looking for open-source collaborators.
 The best way to do this, at the moment, is simply to implement the requested feature / bug fix and submit a Pull Request.
-If you want to report a bug or request a feature, open an Issue.
+If you want to report a bug or request a feature, open an [Issue](https://github.com/ianarawjo/ChainForge/issues).

 # License